asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 #### Test Size

-**Small** is the first word to focus on.
+**Small** is the first attribute category.
 I recommend unit tests to be small.
 In fact I prefer using the term **"micro tests"** since it better describes the qualities of valuable unit tests.
 Often people will ask _"how small"_, looking for a specific number.
 I believe micro tests should be around 15 lines or less.
 Much more than that is an indicator of a design problem.
 There's no exact number, but we should always focus on keeping them small.

 Does the object require a lot of complicated setup?
 The callers of that code are going to also need to understand all of that complicated setup.
 I can assure you that they shouldn't need to know that.